 Have you ever asked yourself why it is so difficult to trust?
-Is our hesitation based on fear of the possible outcome of putting ourselves in another’s hands?
+Is our hesitation based solely on fear of the possible outcome of putting ourselves in another’s hands, or is there more to it that that?
 For many of us, it is more difficult to trust God than to trust people.
 The problem is made worse by how much different we are from God, the lingering alienation of original sin and an infinite power differential.
 Those same factors create a similar distance between humans and animals.

 Years ago, when I was in my twenties, I was staying with my mother in the same house I had grown up in.
 It was on Southampton Drive in a quiet neighborhood called Windemere.
 It was our first house in Anchorage.
 My parents had bought it when I was only four, just two years after our arrival in Alaska.
 At the time, the neighborhood was in an outlying area.
 Now, however, after years of oil development and a soaring population growth in Anchorage, it was smack in the middle of the city.